 A single strain gage is attached to the tuning fork and we are measuring Strain.

-Picture below shows us how the specification of a strain gage looks.
+The picture below shows us how the specification of a strain gage looks.
 We can see that the resistance of the strain gage is 120 Ohms and the gage factor k is 2,07.

 When selecting strain gages, we can typically choose from 120 or 350 Ohms.
 120 Ohms gages will have less power consumption and less heating while 350 Ohms will have large signals and therefore work better with longer cables.